zvenyach-llc/zvenyach.com/content/blog/pricing-market-research.md

 {{< figure src="/images/blog-images/calc-screenshot.png" caption="A screenshot of CALC.
 Much nicer, right?">}}

-In sum, even though each is limited in its own way, these three sites have a treasure trove of data that you can use to find about your competition's price, if you know what you're looking for.
+In sum, even though each tool -- USASpending.gov, FPDS, FOIA, GSA eLibrary, GSA Advantage, and CALC -- is limited in its own way, there is a treasure trove of data that you can use to find about your competition's price, if you know what you're looking for.
 Fortunately, with just a little practice, you can become pretty adept at using these sites.
 And that superpower may even help you and your organization have an edge on the competition.

+[^1]: Although it may go without saying, let me offer the caveat that you shouldn't rely exclusively on these tools when putting together a response to a government

-[^1]: I say *most cases* because there's a nuanced exception associated with the [Transaction Data Reporting ("TDR") pilot program](https://www.federalregister.gov/documents/2016/06/23/2016-14728/general-services-administration-acquisition-regulation-gsar-transactional-data-reporting) that I won't get into here but may one day fundamentally alter how industry and the government reports transaction-level data.
+[^2]: I say *most cases* because there's a nuanced exception associated with the [Transaction Data Reporting ("TDR") pilot program](https://www.federalregister.gov/documents/2016/06/23/2016-14728/general-services-administration-acquisition-regulation-gsar-transactional-data-reporting) that I won't get into here but may one day fundamentally alter how industry and the government reports transaction-level data.
 For now, though, TDR isn't going to be all that useful in answering the main question, so I simply note it and move on.

-[^2]: I say *generally* because there are a few exceptions that, like the exception in the previous footnote, is not helpful for the current analysis but I want to avoid blanket assertions.
+[^3]: I say *generally* because there are a few exceptions that, like the exception in the previous footnote, is not helpful for the current analysis but I want to avoid blanket assertions.

-[^3]: Amazingly, it's the first result on the list.
+[^4]: Amazingly, it's the first result on the list.
 Special kudos to the person who realized that a single quotation and setting off the definite article in its name as a first name would get you first on the list.
 This is, no joke, an impressive bit of bureaucracy hacking.